hillaryychan/COMP3311/notes/08_Relational-Algebra.md

 ## Difference

 **_Difference_** finds the set of tuples that exist in one relation but do not occur in a second **comptible** relation.
-It usees the same notion of relation compatibility as union.
+It uses the same notion of relation compatibility as union.

 `r1 - r2 = {t | t ∈ r1 ∧ ¬ t ∈ r2}`, where r1(R), r2(R)